TradingWizardTrading Wizard AI

 Trader desk prepared for reviewing crypto alerts before Discord delivery

 Discord works best at the final mile.
 It is where the trader receives the signal, not where the trade thesis should be invented.
+Learn how to configure this on our TradingView Webhook Integration Guide.

 What should reach Discord